 We reached out to Maigen and learnt that in addition to now being a professional Web Developer, she is also a motivational speaker, coach and advocate for women working in technology.

-We share her story, taking that first flying leap back into 2015, to where she is now and how she is leading the way for women like her to make their debut in tech.
+This is her story of taking the leap back in 2015, to where she is now, leading the way for women in tech.